 Recurrent or Persistent Pneumonia

-When does a pneumonia needs to be investigated further?
+When does pneumonia need to be investigated further?

-What are the causes of a recurrent or persistent pneumonia?
+What are the causes of recurrent or persistent pneumonia?

 - Immune system disorder

 - Recurrent aspiration

 - Abnormal airway anatomy like tracheomalacia, bronchomalacia etc